epoirierIRD/Chlorophyll-Fluorometer/README.md

   <img src="images/Block_diagram.png" alt="Block diagram" width="400"/>
 </p>

 This setup improves the accuracy of measurements by reducing interference from unwanted light sources.
 In this fluorimeter, the Arduino board enables modulation and demodulation to eliminate ambient light.
-A red filter is used to prevent the detection of unwanted light used to stimulate chlorophyll (blue), allowing only the chlorophyll emission wavelength (red) to pass through to the photodiode.
+A red filter is used to prevent the detection of unwanted blue light used to stimulate chlorophyll, allowing only the red chlorophyll emission wavelength to pass through to the photodiode.

 ## Components